Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Introduction

-Within this context, two possible avenues of research are opened to achieve better results: i) a focus on improving the decision-making model (prescriptive framework), which assumes we can change it to consider embedded co-optimized forecasts \citep{bertsimas2019predictive}; or ii) a focus on improving the forecasting model (predictive framework), which assumes we can not change the decision-making process (in our application, defined by system operators' dispatch models), but we can change the forecasts to incorporate, in a closed-loop manner, a given application cost function \citep{bengio1997using, elmachtoub2017smart, munoz2020bilevel}.
-Therefore, in this paper, we focus on the latter avenue.
-In Section 2, we provide a literature review on this subject.
+Within this context, two possible avenues of research are opened to achieve better results: i) a focus on improving the decision-making model (prescriptive framework), which assumes we can change it to incorporate better forecast information (e.g. forecasts that include contextual information); or ii) a focus on improving the forecasting model (predictive framework), which assumes we can not change the decision-making process (in our application, defined by system operator's dispatch model), but we can change the forecasts to incorporate, in a closed-loop manner, a given application cost function. {The latter is the more realistic assumption for power system operations, as changing dispatch models requires a great technical and political effort, whereas biasing the load forecast and adjusting reserve requirements according to \emph{ad hoc} rules constitute the current practice in this sector worldwide.} { As discussed below, we focus on the latter avenue. }